Kayaae/titanic/README.md

 A classification project solving the "Who survived the Titanic crash?" problem.

 This is a learning project to practice the E2E classification project process.
 Main focuses were classification, transformers and pipelines.
 There was also some work around hyperparameter tuning using GridSearchCV and RandomizedSearchCV.

-This project was completed in order to:
-- Practice the E2E data science process.
-- Learn how to participate in a Kaggle Competition
-- Practice classification and pipelines